Vietnam.vn - Nền tảng quảng bá Việt Nam

 "After that, my husband and I saved up for a whole year to have enough money to go to Hanoi for a check-up.
 At that time, the doctors said there was no problem.
 Thinking that, my husband and I felt reassured and went home to continue waiting for good news.
 However, during that time, the more we waited and waited, the more we did not see our beloved child come," Ms. Tron recounted.

 "My husband and I go to the fields in the morning to work for others, and when we come home at night we don't dare go anywhere.
-My husband said, let's not go anywhere, and then people will say this and that, which makes us even sadder," said Ms. Tron.
+My husband said, 'Let's not go anywhere,' and then people will say this and that, which makes us even sadder," said Ms. Tron.

 Seeing the difficult family circumstances, the hospital guided them to complete the application to participate in the free IVF program.

-Luck came to them when they became one of 15 families receiving support this year.
+Luckily, they became one of 15 families receiving support this year.

 "Sweet fruit" of the couple carrying the disease gene

-Also present at the program, Mr. Dung (33 years old) and Ms. Ngoc (24 years old), from Lac Thuy district, Hoa Binh province, are now filled with happiness after welcoming their baby.
+Also present at the program, Mr. Dung (33 years old) and Ms. Ngoc (24 years old) from Lac Thuy district, Hoa Binh province are now filled with happiness after welcoming their baby.

 Sharing about his 6-year journey to find a child, Mr. Dung said that he and his wife got married in 2018.
 In 5 years, the couple got pregnant naturally 3 times.
 However, all 3 times they were unable to keep the pregnancy.